KristianColville1/raza-noodles/README.md

     - Clear details of the opening hours
     - A showcase of actual noodle dishes
     - Links to other sites owned by Raza Noodles

+## Using the five planes of UX design
+### Strategy
+It is not possible to compete for business solely on a local level.
+Companies have a plethora of resources at their disposal in this day and age.
+One of them is to compete online by having a website that can help a business stand out in the overcrowded world of fine dining.
+The number one goal of this website is to connect hungry customers with Raza Noodles Asian cuisine.

+The strategy:

+    - Research
+        - Check out the Market
+        - Observe the competition
+        - Find commonalities between the competition
+    - Goals to keep in mind
+        - A high level of design
+        - Contrasting images
+        - Fonts and sizes
+        - The responsivity for devices
+    - Navigation for the website
+        - Menu bar
+        - Ease of access
+        - Digestible content
+    - Different web pages for content
+        - Home page
+        - Food menu
+        - Contact page
+        - Gallery showcasing food
+        - Policy pages for terms, privacy and cookies
+    - Relevant sections
+        - Address and location
+        - About Raza Noodles
+        - Opening Hours
+        - Footer with links to external pages
+    - Downloadable content
+        - Food menu

+### Scope
+### Structure
+### Skeleton
+### Surface

 ## Existing Features
 Current features.